Skip to navigation Skip to content

 For further information, see Eligibility for Stillborn Baby Payment (SBP).

-If a customer is not an Australian citizen, proof of the customer's residence status will be required to ensure residence requirements are satisfied.
+Proof of the customer's residence status is required to ensure residence requirements are satisfied.

 The customer's visa can often be verified directly via the Immigration Datalink with the Department of Home Affairs.